Hans5958/Black-MIDI-Meta/docs/index.md

 <h1>Black MIDI Meta Docs</h1>

-> Repository of Black MIDI Meta texts and stuffs.
+> Repository of meta of Black MIDI and stuffs.

 Welcome to the docs.
 In this repository, I post some meta stuff, such as Discord servers, links, archives, etc.

 The docs and the repository is still work-in-progress.
 You can contribute if you want to.

+> **New!** Starting on Black MIDI?
+[Read the Quick Start guide!](guide/quick-start/pfa.md)

 ### Black MIDI Meta

-Black MIDI Meta is a repository for Black MIDI meta stuff.
+Black MIDI Meta is a repository for meta stuff of Black MIDI.

-The main repository is on <https://github.com/Hans5958/Black-MIDI-Meta> ([short link](https://px.tru.io/r/BMMeta)).
+The main repository is on <https://github.com/Hans5958/Black-MIDI-Meta>.
 Other files that took quite a space is located on [the No History repository](https://github.com/Hans5958/Black-MIDI-Meta-No-History/).

 ### Black MIDI Meta Docs

-Black MIDI Meta Docs is a documentation for Black MIDI meta texts, such as lists and theories.
+Black MIDI Meta Docs is a documentation for meta of Black MIDI, such as lists and theories.

-You can read the docs on <https://hans5958.github.io/Black-MIDI-Meta> ([short link](https://px.tru.io/r/BMMetaDocs)).
+You can read the docs on <https://hans5958.github.io/Black-MIDI-Meta>.

 ### Domino English Translation